-From a racing fan’s perspective, it’s got all bases covered because there’s a lovely mix of prestigious Group races, exciting maidens and a Classic in the William Hill St Leger to whet the appetite.
+From a racing fan’s perspective, it’s got all bases covered because there’s a lovely mix of prestigious Group races, exciting maidens and a Classic in the William Hill St Legereqztufvcdeardtevycezxfwztbcryx to whet the appetite.

 The Leger is undoubtedly the highlight of the week and this year it looks a truly smashing renewal.
 The line-up is full of talent and you can make a pretty solid case for a number of the contenders.

 My ride Count Octave comes into the race with a bit to find on ratings with the market principals but he’s still on an upward curve and has excellent stamina; which is one thing you need in spades for this race.